rage/java-programming/data/week6/2-files-and-reading-data.md

 Computers have several different programs for browsing files.
 These programs are specific to the operating system.
 All programs used for browsing files make use of the filesystem of the computer in one way or another.

 Our development environment provides us with the ability to browse the files of a project.
-In NetBeans you can take a look at all the files attached to a project by selecting the `Files` tab, which is found in the same place as the `Projects` tab.
-If the tab cannot be be found, it can be opened from the `Window` menu.
-Clicking the project to open it will reveal all its files.
+In IntelliJ you can take a look at all the files attached to a project by selecting the `Project Files` tab, which is found in the same place as the `Projects` tab.
+Moreover, you will also see the files in the familar `Projects` tab together with the code.

 <text-box type="info" name="The Concrete File Storage Format">